What we do

 The Roslin Institute's mission is to gain fundamental understanding of genetic, cellular, organ and systems bioscience underpinning common mechanisms of animal development and pathology, and to use this knowledge to prevent and treat important veterinary diseases and develop sustainable farm animal production systems.

-- Enhance animal health and welfare through knowledge of genetic factors affecting resistance to disease.
+- ENHANCE the health and welfare of animals through knowledge of the genetic and environmental factors affecting lifelong health